330 West 42nd Street: 1940s to 1970s

 During World War II, the McGraw-Hill Building's owners devised emergency blackout procedures in case of an air raid warning because of the building's large number of windows relative to other structures in the area.
 The western part of McGraw-Hill's lot, which had not been developed for the McGraw-Hill Building, was proposed as the site of an interstate bus terminal in 1940 due to the building's proximity to the Lincoln Tunnel entrance to New Jersey.
 The terminal was approved in early 1941, but plans for the terminal were delayed by the war, and the terminal was ultimately built one block south in 1950.
 The adjacent lot was ultimately developed as a post office.
 In the mid-1950s, the Port Authority of New York and New Jersey started training "spotters" to look at traffic on the Lincoln Tunnel approaches from the 35th floor of the McGraw-Hill Building.
-The spotters used two-way radios to direct traffic, as well as a CCTV camera mounted on the top of the building.
+The spotters used two-way radios to direct traffic, as well as a closed-circuit television camera mounted on the top of the building.

 The McGraw-Hill Companies moved some of its publications to 1301 Avenue of the Americas in 1964 due to a lack of space at 330 West 42nd Street.
 At that time, the company occupied 94 percent of the space at 330 West 42nd Street and was planning to expand the structure.
 The company also took space at 620 Eighth Avenue.
 McGraw-Hill then announced its intention to develop additional stories atop the Port Authority Bus Terminal annex, being built immediately to the east, but the plan did not come to fruition.
 The company was unable to expand to the west because the post office was there.
 Ultimately, McGraw-Hill announced in 1967 that it would construct a new headquarters at 1221 Avenue of the Americas, one of the "XYZ Buildings" at Rockefeller Center.
 McGraw-Hill sold 330 West 42nd Street to C. Russell Feldmann in 1970.
 The sale price was subsequently reported at $15 million.
-Although Feldmann wanted to convert the building into office space, his financial troubles led McGraw-Hill to retake the property in February 1973 to satisfy an unpaid mortgage of $11.1 million, netting McGraw-Hill a profit of $4 million.
+McGraw-Hill retook the property in February 1973 to satisfy an unpaid mortgage of $11.1 million, netting McGraw-Hill a profit of $4 million.